- Unethical behavior has consequences for future business.

 What are examples of ethical behavior?

 Ethical behavior includes honesty, integrity, fairness and a variety of other positive traits.
 Those who have others' interests in mind when they make decisions are displaying ethical behavior.
+Here are other common examples of ethical behavior:

 In the workplace, there might be a standard for ethics set throughout the company.
 Many organizations create a code of ethics, which might include generic guidelines for ethical behavior about doing the right thing or remaining fair.
 It could also mention specific protocol within the business.
 For example, a code of ethics at a doctor's office might include putting the patient first and remaining understanding in tough situations.
 At a college, a code of ethics could include being honest and unbiased when grading and being a catalyst for diverse perspectives in the classroom.